movibe/sweatr/README.md

 ## Usage
 Clone the repo `git clone https://github.com/Fittr/fittr.git`

-The best way to get started with Fittr is to
+The best way to get started with Sweatr is to
 install node modules and bower dependencies with `npm install`
 start mongoDB in a seperate terminal window or tab `mongod`
 in mongo use the command `use app` to change to the correct db
-**Fittr does not include the required file that holds your Fitbit app data, to include, just make a
+**Sweatr does not include the required file that holds your Fitbit app data, to include, just make a
 new file named `auth.coffee` in the [config folder](https://github.com/Fittr/fittr/blob/master/app/coffee/config) You must now paste the following code in and then fill in your Fitbit app secrets**
 ```coffeescript
 module.exports =